ansible/dci-partner-ansible/overview.md

 2. (from nodepool) Ensure the node in charge of running the integration tests is deleted and re-up and running before continuing
 3. (from dciagent) Retrieve the version of ansible being tested from the Control Server and put it somewhere on the filesystem
 4. (from nodepool) Deletes the old version of Ansible and copies the new version being tested from dciagent onto itself
-5. (from nodepool) Setup Ansible by running  ‘source hacking/env-setup’.
+5. (from nodepool) Setup Ansible by running  `source hacking/env-setup`.
 Run the integrations tests by executing a playbook against the matching nodepool spawned node and generated JUnit result.
 6. (from dciagent) Retrieve the Junit result and upload it back to the DCI Control Server
 7. (from nodepool) Ensure the node in which the test was run is destroyed